hansiemithun/json2xl/README.md

     1. String
     2. Number
     3. Formula
-    	i. "value" : 'B2+C2'
+    	Ex. "value" : 'B2+C2'
            	You can apply any excel formula to the value, this later gets converted to               the appropriate value.
     4. Link
     5. Date